Dorian Finney-Smith

-Dorian Lawrence Finney-Smith (born May 4, 1993) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
-He played college basketball for Virginia Tech and Florida.

-After spending his first seven seasons with the Dallas Mavericks, he was traded to the Nets in February 2023.
+Dorian Lawrence Finney-Smith (born May 4, 1993) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+He played college basketball for Virginia Tech Hokies and Florida Gators.
+After spending his first seven seasons with the Dallas Mavericks, he was traded to the Brooklyn Nets in February 2023, and then to the Los Angeles Lakers in late December 2024.

 High school career

 Finney-Smith attended I. C. Norcom High School in Portsmouth, Virginia.
-As a junior in 2009–10 playing for the school's basketball team, he averaged 19.7 points, 13 rebounds, six assists, three steals, and two blocks per game.
+As a junior in 2009–10, he averaged 19.7 points, 13 rebounds, six assists, three steals, and two blocks per game.

 In September 2010, Finney-Smith committed to Virginia Tech, and later signed a National Letter of Intent with the Hokies in December.

 As a senior at Norcom in 2010–11, Finney-Smith averaged 18 points, 10.7 rebounds, and 3.8 blocks per game.
 He led the team to back-to-back Group AAA state championships, along with Eastern Region and District titles.
 He recorded 19 points, 17 rebounds and three blocks in the state championship game as a senior.
 He finished his high school career as a two-time VHSL Class AAA Player of the Year and first-team all-state, all-region, All-Tidewater and all-district.
 He also earned All-Tidewater player of the year as a junior and co-player of the year as a senior.